wharfkit/website/src/lib/docs/ContractKit/TableMethod.md

 ## Options

 - `scope`: The default scope to be used when fetching rows with the `Table` instance.
+- `rowType`: The Typescript type of the rows that will be returned by the `Table` instance.

 ## Return Value